You are not logged in.

 Credit Unions across the U.S. send members, people like you, to their financial offices to have them evaluated.
 It is important for managers and executives to know what is going on in their credit union when they aren't there.
 Some questions a manager may want to know include: Are the employees behaving courteously?
 Are they dressing professionally?
 Are they prompt and attentive?
 Do they show a willingness to assist members?
 Are they knowledgeable?
 By answering these questions for them, you are helping your credit union improve service.

-You may be interested in applying for participation in the MemberShoppers mystery shopping program because of your credit union membership.
+You may be interested in registering for participation in the MemberShoppers mystery shopping program because of your credit union membership.
 As a member-owner of the credit union, you have a special interest in making sure credit union employees offer you and other members the best possible service.

 Mystery shopping is not difficult.
 In fact, anytime you visit or call the credit union, you are already consciously or subconsciously evaluating the service you are receiving.
 Now, we want you to tell us about your experience.
 As a mystery shopper, you will be asked to record your experience while visiting the credit union during your regular transaction, for example, making a deposit, opening an account or applying for a loan.
 There are specific things we ask you to observe or listen for.
 Occasionally, we may ask you to inquire about a credit union service or product and report about that experience.
 After your visit you will log on to our Web site and fill out an easy-to-complete form.
 That's all, your assignment is complete!